How Much Does It Cost to Charge a Chevrolet Equinox EV

 Frequently Asked Questions

-Typical windows are 54-71 hours on Level 1, 8-12 hours on Level 2, and around 31 minutes to reach 80% on DC fast charging.
+Typical planning windows are around 54-71 hours on Level 1, 8-12 hours on Level 2, and about 31 minutes to 80% on DC fast charging when battery and station conditions are favorable.

 Who is Chevrolet Equinox EV best suited for?